About a Boy (film): Plot

 Fiona confronts Will and demands an explanation.
-He retorts that he is only building confidence in the boy because he is routinely humiliated and bullied at school.
-Though Will promises to cease further contact with Marcus, Fiona recognizes that Will's genuine interest in her son is good for both of them.
+He retorts that he is only building confidence in Marcus because he is routinely humiliated and bullied at school.
+Though Will promises to cease further contact with Marcus, Fiona recognises that Will's genuine interest in her son is good for both of them.

 Will joins Marcus and Fiona for Christmas, giving Marcus a Mystikal album and a portable CD player.
 Despite a tense exchange with Suzie, who has been made aware of Will's deception, he is asked to stay for Christmas dinner and genuinely enjoys his day with Marcus' family.

 As Marcus develops a crush on a girl at school named Ellie, Will also meets Rachel, who seems interested in him initially but is turned off by his lack of profession or direction in life.
 When she begins discussing her son, Ali, Will mentions Marcus, and he allows her to assume Marcus is his son.
 For the first time, Will has developed a serious interest in a woman and asks Marcus to pose as his son.

 Will grows closer to Rachel and eventually makes the awkward confession that Marcus is not his son, suggesting that Rachel is to blame for making the assumption.
 She then ends the relationship.

 Fiona's depression returns, and Marcus goes to Will for help.
-Will, however, is still upset over his break-up and lashes out at him.
+Will, however, is still upset over his breakup and lashes out at him.
 He soon finds his previous life of self-dependence unfulfilling, missing Marcus's company.
 Will decides to reconcile with Marcus and talks to Fiona about her depression, but then finds out from her that he is due to perform at a school talent show that night, which would ultimately result in him being humiliated for the rest of his school life.
 As expected, Marcus' performance is greeted with brutal mockery, but Will joins in with a guitar, ultimately saving him from total humiliation.